hasundue/denopendabot/README.md

 ### GitHub Action

-You need a private access token with a `workflow` scope to update workflow definitions (`./github/workflows/*.yml`).
+You need a private access token with the `workflow` scope to update workflow definitions (`./github/workflows/*.yml`).

 In the examples below, we assume the token is added in repository secrets as